Acid Reflux & GERD: Like Heartburn, It’s Really Not What You Think It Is!

 If you are currently suffering with acid reflux or GERD (or any upper GI symptoms), here is a checklist of the steps you MUST take in order to address your symptoms properly and also reduce your risk for developing serious diseases:

-A complete guide on how to change your diet to reduce or eliminate GERD can be found in and we also have a complete recipe and cookbook, called “Digest-Ease” that is the perfect accompaniment.
+A complete guide on how to change your diet to reduce or eliminate GERD can be found in The H Pylori Diet and we also have a complete recipe and cookbook, called “Digest-Ease” that is the perfect accompaniment.

 The key point I’ve tried to make in this article is that GERD, acid reflux, heartburn or whichever term you want to use to describe this set of symptoms is usually NOT caused by your stomach producing too much acid.